vvvv/vvvv.org/content/blog/2025/Monthly Reviews/vvvvhat-happened-in-august-2025/index.md

 {{< vimeo 925341209 >}}

 [SMART DATA + DU 2024](https://www.re-spaces.com/en/project/smart-data-du) by [Responsive Spaces](https://www.re-spaces.com/en)
-This project's mani target is to get a better understanding of the diverse and complex landscape of data-driven processes and applications.

 ## Jobs
 - Always keep an eye on the [vvvv job board](https://forum.vvvv.org/c/jobs)
 - If you need a vvvv specialist or are one yourself, check out this listing of [vvvv specialists available for hire](https://vvvv.org/forhire)
 - There maybe some more on [The Interactive & Immersive Job Board](https://jobs.interactiveimmersive.io/jobs/) and [dasauge.de](https://dasauge.de/sta/Vvvv/)

-That was it for July.
+That was it for August.
 Anything to add?
 Please do so in the comments!